ZcashAnonymous/zcash-tor-manual/README.md

 # zcash <3 tor

-Open an issue to report an error and submit a pull request to close an open issue.

-All contributions are made under The Unlicense.
-See the LICENSE file in this repository.
+This guide contains instructions for using Tor to ensure that your IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd) on a Debian server.

+Note: These instructions are intended for use with a Debian server that is running 24/7 but should work with a Debian desktop as well.
+If you use a Debian desktop Zcash node then make sure to shutdown the node safely before shutting down your desktop, and restart Tor and the Zcash node after restarting the desktop.

 ## Forum thread

 https://forum.z.cash/t/new-guide-zcash-3-tor-installing-running-and-updating-zcash-over-tor-on-a-debian-server/

-## Project goal

-The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd) on a Debian server.

 ## Bounties